mpi4py/mpi4py-fft/docs/source/global.rst

 The procedure discussed above remains the same for any type of array, of any dimensionality.
-With mpi4py-fft we can distribute any array of arbitrary dimensionality using an arbitrary number of processor groups.
-How to distribute is completely configurable through the classes in the :mod:`.pencil` module.
+With mpi4py-fft we can distribute any array of arbitrary dimensionality using any number of processor groups.
+We only require that the number of processor groups is at least one less than the number of dimensions, since one axis must remain aligned.
+Apart from this the distribution is completely configurable through the classes in the :mod:`.pencil` module.

 We denote a global :math:`d`-dimensional array as :math:`u_{j_0, j_1, \ldots, j_{d-1}}`,
 where :math:`j_m\in\textbf{j}_m` for :math:`m=[0, 1, \ldots, d-1]`.